In this Section

 - Family Engagement

 Students are welcome to come in before school, after school or during their lunch period.
-Counselors are also available for students and parents through phone, email and zoom Monday-Friday 8:00-4:30 pm.
-To find your counselor, click on "Find my counselor" (located above) for their name and contact information.
+Counselors are also available for students and parents through phone, email and zoom Monday-Friday 8:00-4:45 pm.
+To find your counselor, click on "Find My Counselor" (located below) for their name and contact information.

 Hours: Monday-Friday 8:00 am - 4:30 pm